Frequent Questions about EJScreen

 What is EJScreen?

-EJSCREEN is an environmental justice screening and mapping tool that utilizes standard and nationally-consistent data to highlight places that may have higher environmental burdens and vulnerable populations.
+EJScreen is an environmental justice screening and mapping tool that utilizes standard and nationally-consistent data to highlight places that may have higher environmental burdens and vulnerable populations.
 The tool offers a variety of powerful data and mapping capabilities that enable users to access environmental and demographic information, at high geographic resolution, across the entire country; displayed in color-coded maps and standard data reports.
 These maps and reports show how a selected location compares to the rest of the nation, EPA region or state.
-The tool also combines environmental and demographic indicators to create EJ indexes.
+The tool also combines environmental and demographic indicators to create EJ and supplemental indexes.

 Why did EPA create an EJ screening tool?

 EJScreen helps EPA meet the intent of Executive Order 12898, "Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations," to focus federal attention on the environmental and human health conditions of minority and low-income populations with the goal of achieving environmental protection for all communities.
 An important first step to ensuring environmental justice for all people in this country is to identify the potential areas where people are most vulnerable or likely to be exposed to different types of pollution.
 For this reason, EPA developed EJScreen to help aid in efforts to ensure programs, policies and resources are appropriately inclusive and consider the needs of communities most burdened by pollution.